aholdahl/react-calculator/README.md

-Does the calculator need to be able to handle more complex equations? (ex: 5 + 4 * 9) Does the calculator need to be able to handle the input of negative numbers into the equation? (-7 + 3) Used eval() for dryness - do we need to rewrite it for security purposes?
+Does the calculator need to be able to handle more complex equations? (ex: 5 + 4 * 9) Does the calculator need to be able to handle the input of negative numbers into the equation? (-7 + 3)